Elective Title: 93CA910 — MEDICAL EDUCATION ELECTIVE IN PATHOLOGY

 - 3) Recognize attributes of a strong educator (PBLI1)

 - Professional Development Evaluation Form; (The students are assessed both by observation and on their independent projects.
-The course director and elective coordinator both have input on the student
+The course director and elective coordinator both have input on the student's final grade).

 Prerequisites: 3rd or 4th year status